dustinspecker/paperback/readme.md

   }
 ]
 ```
 These prompts are provided to [inquirer](https://github.com/SBoudrias/Inquirer.js/tree/v0.12.0) to retrieve the required values for the template.
+Inquirer offers tons of features including input validation and different question types.

+Later on after answering inquirer questions, paperback will know what to provide for the `name` and `place` template values in the file paths and file contents.

 ### 4. Run paperback
 ```bash